HCDigitalScholarship/summer2021/june9.md

-June 9 ~ Django ORM
+June 9 ~ Django & SQL
 ============================

 ### The Journey of a Web Request in Django